 The Service is actively engaged in working with the communities it serves, an example of which is carrying out Home Safety checks.
-The Authority works in partnership with South Wales Fire and Rescue Service, North Wales Fire and Rescue Service and other emergency services, for example, the Welsh Ambulance Service Trust (WAST), Dyfed Powys Police and South Wales Police with some of their resources being located at several of our properties; also the WAST through the Co-Responder scheme which enables On-Call firefighters to respond to certain medically related calls as agents of WAST.
-Other initiatives include our participation in the community through fire cadets operated by off duty firefighters with branches across Mid and West Wales, the Phoenix project which has proved very successful with youth groups in the area, and community volunteers.
+The Authority works in partnership with South Wales Fire and Rescue Service, North Wales Fire and Rescue Service and other emergency services, for example, Dyfed Powys Police and South Wales Police with some of their resources being located at several of our properties; also the Welsh Ambulance Service Trust (WAST) through the Co-Responder scheme which enables On-Call firefighters to respond to certain medically related calls as agents of WAST.
+Other initiatives include our participation in the community through fire cadets operated by off duty firefighters and volunteers with branches across Mid and West Wales, the Phoenix project which has proved very successful with youth groups in the area, and community volunteers.